jinghuazhao/TWAS-pipeline/README.md

 EWAS.bim | `PLINK` .bim file sorted by SNP IDs

 This implementation used the same idea as TWAS.
-Data from 1000Genomes imputation were scaled down to those in HapMap II to enable the weight generation and imputation more tenable.
+Data from 1000Genomes imputation were scaled down to those in HapMap II to make the weight generation and imputation more tenable.

 The work is still ongoing and will be posted soon.